Sewing Machine Fun is reader-supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 Then, to remove the water-soluble topping, just tear it off.
 No need to be perfect about this.
 The rest will dissolve when you place your towel in water or in its first wash cycle.

-And lastly, if you marked with a water-soluble pen, this will also disappear when you dip your towel in water or launder it again.
+And lastly, if you marked with a water-soluble pen, this disappears when you dip your towel in water or launder it again.

 Conclusion: Enjoy Your Embroidered Towel!